wasta-linux/traffic-cop/README.md

     Tasks: 2 (limit: 4915)
    CGroup: /system.slice/traffic-cop.service
            ├─5773 /bin/bash /usr/bin/tt-wrapper
-           └─5795 /usr/bin/python3 /usr/bin/tt wgpia0 /etc/tt-config.yaml
+           └─5795 /usr/bin/python3 /usr/bin/tt wgpia0 /etc/traffic-cop.conf
 ```

 ## About
-**tt-bandwidth-manager** is based on the [TrafficToll](https://github.com/cryzed/TrafficToll) python3 package developed by [cryzed](https://github.com/cryzed), but it's built as a debian package and modified to run as a systemd service.
+**traffic-cop** is based on the [TrafficToll](https://github.com/cryzed/TrafficToll) python3 package developed by [cryzed](https://github.com/cryzed), but it's built as a debian package and modified to run as a systemd service.

 It's composed of 4 parts:
 - The traffictoll python3 package whose executable is installed at /usr/bin/tt.
-- A default config file installed at /etc/tt-config.yaml.
+- A default config file installed at /etc/traffic-cop.conf.
-  - There is also an example config file at /usr/share/tt-bandwidth-manager/tt-example.yaml.
+  - There is also an example config file at /usr/share/traffic-cop/traffic-cop.conf.example.
 - A wrapper script installed at /usr/bin/tt-wrapper that:
   - selects the current networking device
   - selects the correct configuration file